LemonPy29/LemonPy29.github.io/explained-ml/gradient-boosting.md

 data = pd.read_csv(path)
 ```
 <br>
-Suppose you start with a base model that may or not have learnable parameters.
-For the purpose of this example, suppose also the model can either be trained or used to predict, but you're not allowed to make any changes on the internals of it and maybe you don't even know how the model works.
+Suppose you start with a base model that may or may not have learnable parameters.
+For the purpose of this example, suppose also the model can either be trained or used to predict, but you're not allowed to make any changes on the internals parts of it and maybe you don't even know how the model works.
 As I pointed in the introduction, let's use trees.

 First prepare and split the data